 Make a puree of the raspberries by pressing them through a sieve with the back of a wooden spoon, you should have 1 cup.
 In a small saucepan add the raspberry puree with 1 cup of the blueberries, the sugar, cornstarch, and salt.
 Stir it over low heat until it’s just boiling.
 It should be thick and transparent.
 Add 2 cups more blueberries, and cook until it bubbles again.
 Cool.
 This can be done in advance of serving the pie.

 To assemble, pour the filling into the pie shell, and sprinkle the remaining blueberries over the top.

-We like it with good vanilla ice cream on the side (and the leftovers are great for breakfast the next morning).
+Serve with good vanilla ice cream on the side (and the leftovers are great for breakfast the next morning) and enjoy!

 The pie and other great recipes are available in Word of Mouth and all proceeds go to the Humane Society of Knox County.